 Starring Caleb Landry Jones, Essie Davis, Anthony LaPaglia and Judy Davis.

-A fictionalised take on the story of the Port Arthur massacre – the most notorious mass shooting in Australian history.
+A fictionalised take on the story of the Port Arthur shooting – the most notorious mass shooting in Australian history.

 Once again, Kurzel handles this harrowing story with complexity and nuance, delivering a story which highlights the real world horror while also refusing to wallow in gore and exploitation.
 He imagines his title character – only known and credited by the titular nickname – as an outcast who spends more time with firecrackers than friends, but resists the temptation to allow him to become a cartoon.

 As much credit as Kurzel and screenwriter Shaun Grant deserve for this characterisation, it’s Caleb Landry Jones’s central performance which really catches the eye.
 Jones won the Best Actor prize at this year’s Cannes Film Festival for his work, and it’s easy to see why.
 He perfectly essays the unpredictability of Nitram and gives real specificity to the character’s pain, when broad-strokes caricature might have been tempting.
 One of the striking things about Port Arthur is the lack of a clear motive, and Jones makes that believable.
 He’s a guy who built up an arsenal of firearms and planned his murders, but chose targets without much rhyme or reason.